 For many years the main process was gaseous diffusion.
 In order to physically separate the uranium the yellowcake uranium was first chemically transformed into uranium hexafluoride (UF6).
 This chemical is in its solid form under normal conditions, but transforms into a gas if the temperature is raised slightly or the pressure is lowered.
 Since the 235UF6 molecules are slightly lighter than the 238UF6 molecules, they move more quickly as a gas through diffusion.
 Thus if uranium hexafluoride is passed through a very long pipe, the gas that emerges at the far end of the pipe will have a slightly higher percentage of 235U.
 However, the pipe must be extremely long as the lighter 235UF6 diffuses only 0.43% faster than 238UF6.
 Because of this, the method of gaseous diffusion is not widely used anymore.

-Today, enrichment is achieved using a gas centrifuge.
+Today, enrichment is achieved using a special centrifuge called a gas centrifuge.
 The separation process here relies on the mass difference of the molecules (see gaseous diffusion above).
 Here, uranium hexafluoride is fed into an evacuated cylinder containing a rotor.
 When these rotors are spun at a high speed, the heavier 238UF6 collects near the walls of the cylinder while the slightly lighter 235UF6 collects near the central axis.
 The enriched product is then drawn off.
 This method is preferred over gaseous diffusion as it requires only about 3% of the power to separate the uranium.
 A centrifugal separation method is much more energy-efficient than diffusion, as it requires only about 50-60 kWh per SWU (separative work unit, which is the amount of separation done by an enrichment process).
 Additionally, these plants can be smaller as they don't require an extremely long pipe.
 For efficient separation to occur, these centrifuges must rotate quickly - generally at 50 000-70 000 rpm.